bluelibs/bluelibs/packages/nova/DOCUMENTATION.md

 - Do not specify nested fields, use instead: `profile.name: 1` => `profile: { name: 1 }`
 - Reducers can use other links and other reducers naturally.
 - Just be careful when extending the pipeline it may have unexpected results.
-- We recommend that you initially do not focus on performance, rather on code-clarity
+- We recommend that you initially do not focus on performance, rather on code clarity.

 ## Secure the Body

-Sometimes you might get the body request from the client.
-You want to ensure the client doesn't ask extra fields and it's at least decent in its request, below we'll explore how we can do this once we get that body:
+Sometimes you might get the body of a request from the client.
+You want to ensure the client doesn't ask for extra fields and that it's at least decent in its request.
+This is how we can do this once we get that body:

 ```ts
 import { secureBody } from "@bluelibs/nova";